-Even with the exciting potential of these broad benefits and uses, I will try to provide a rational and hype-free approach on Rhodiola rosea discussion.
+While there is exciting potential relating to the broad benefits and uses of rhodiola, I will try to provide a rational approach on this topic.
 Despite the excitement for this herbal remedy in the alternative health industry, R. rosea is not a magical solution to all your problems.
 However, it is a promising, safe and natural supplement worth researching and considering.

 This home page will provide the key points about Rhodiola Rosea and adaptogens, while other posts will provide more detail on specific aspects of it.
 I’ve also added Dr. Zakir Ramazanov’s excellent phytomedicinal research in the form of downloadable PDFs accessible from the sidebar.
 I hope you learn something with your visit to my site, and I wish you the best in health and life.